Josemalyson/notebooks/llama-cp.md

+# %% [markdown]
-# Assignment
+# # Assignment
+#

-I often need "fake data" to show people how to do data manipulation tasks with regular expressions or pandas.
-The problem is that sometimes the data I generate on the web is too messy, and I get bogged down showing students how to clean all of the data when some of it isn't representative of what I want.
-In this assignment you get a chance to help me generate realistic fake data, all with llama 2!
+# I often need "fake data" to show people how to do data manipulation tasks with regular expressions or pandas.
+The
+# problem is that sometimes the data I generate on the web is too messy, and I get bogged down showing students how to
+# clean all of the data when some of it isn't representative of what I want.
+In this assignment you get a chance to help
+# me generate realistic fake data, all with llama 2!
+#

-For each question I will describe the data in natural language and you must write a function which queries llama 2 to generate data in that format and adhere to the description I've written.
+# For each question I will describe the data in natural language and you must write a function which queries llama 2 to
+# generate data in that format and adhere to the description I've written.
+#
+#

+# %% [markdown]
-## Question 1
+# ## Question 1
+#

-Generate for me a list of ten fictitious names, where the first name is a single word, and the last (family) name may be (but doesn't have to be!) up to two words separated by a hyphen.
+# Generate for me a list of ten fictitious names, where the first name is a single word, and the last (family) name may be
+# (but doesn't have to be!) up to two words separated by a hyphen.
 Don't include titles, honorifics, or middle names.
+The
-The autograder will expect that you return a list[str] where each value in the list is a full name.
+# autograder will expect that you return a list[str] where each value in the list is a full name.
+#

+# %%
 import os
 import json
 import re